vectorgrp/sil-kit/docs/index.rst

 Vector Integration Bus (VIB)
 =============================================

-.. admonition:: Warning:

-   Currently, the Vector Integration Bus documentation is being reviewed and adapted to match the current state of the development.
-Sections with a leading "!!!" prefix in their title have not been reviewed so far and might me outdated.

 The Vector Integration Bus is a runtime component that enables distributed simulation for automotive applications.
 For this, the Vector Integration Bus provides: